enoklearn/engineering/modules/security.md

 <details open>
    <summary><b>OWASP Top 10</b></summary><br/>

-   With this topic, you’ll learn about the most common application security issues and how to mitigate them.
+   With this topic, you'll learn about the most common application security issues and how to mitigate them.

    #### Learning Outcomes
    * Describe each of the vulnerabilities in the OWASP Top 10
    * Describe what threat modeling is
-   * Explain how you might prevent the “Broken Access Control” vulnerability
+   * Explain how you might prevent the "Broken Access Control" vulnerability
-   * Explain what remediation is, and how you might remediate an “Injection” vulnerability
+   * Explain what remediation is and how you might remediate an "Injection" vulnerability

    #### Resources
    * [OWASP Top 10:2021 `Resource`](https://owasp.org/Top10/)